E-book – 24.90 €

 Certified psychologist and coach for Germany’s top executives

 “I am deeply convinced that modern organisations are characterised by a distinct focus on purpose and trust-based self-organisation.
 The book shows very vividly how leadership and an organisation can develop towards a higher level of maturity.
-I will certainly take this book into my hands many more times, because it is extremely multi-faceted and has exposed many new avenues of thought”.
+I will certainly browse through this book over and over again, because it is extremely multi-faceted and has opened many new avenues of thought”.

 Entrepreneur and corporate culture consultant, 3-time winner of “Great Place to Work“